-If Stephen King had a younger, prettier brother who had recently emerged from their parents’ basement after a marathon session of Advanced Dungeons & Dragons, it would be Tripp Nasty, AKA “Nancy Drew’s Long Lost Assistant“.
+If Stephen King had a younger, prettier brother who had recently emerged from their parents’ basement after a game of Cave Evil, it would be Tripp Nasty, AKA “Nancy Drew’s Long Lost Assistant“.

-With a love for acoustic country blues, Mariachi bands, noise records, the Sun City Girls, Bloodspasm (Tucson), lowriders, physics and mathematics, John Cage, Sun Ra, and the sound of freeways and heatwaves Tripp Nasty started publicly performing in Tucson, Arizona in the late 1980’s.
+With a love for acoustic country blues, Mariachi bands, noise records, the Sun City Girls, Bloodspasm (Tucson), lowriders, Karen Finley, physics and mathematics, John Cage, Sun Ra, and the sound of freeways and heatwaves, Tripp Nasty started publicly performing in Tucson, Arizona in the late 1980’s.
 In 2002 he headed north and is now based out of Denver, Colorado.

 Tripp Nasty has played in: